bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----------+
 ```

-## MIN, MAX, AVG and SUM
+## MIN, MAX, AVG, and SUM

 Another useful set of functions similar to `COUNT` that would make your life easier are:

-* `MIN`: this would give you the smallest value of a specific column, for example, if you had an online shop and you wanted to get the lowest price, you would use the `MIN` function.
-In our case if we wanted to get the lowest user ID, we would run the following:
+* `MIN`: this would give you the smallest value of a specific column.
+For example, if you had an online shop and you wanted to get the lowest price, you would use the `MIN` function.
+In our case, if we wanted to get the lowest user ID, we would run the following:

 ```
 SELECT MIN(id) FROM users;